El Fasher massacre

+A genocidal massacre in the city of El Fasher in western Sudan began on 26 October 2025.
+Tens of thousands of civilians have been executed or murdered as of December 2025, and events are ongoing.
+The massacre was carried out by the Rapid Support Forces (RSF) paramilitary group after they captured the city, which was the last Sudanese Armed Forces (SAF) stronghold in Darfur - marking the end of official state presence in the city and perhaps the region.
+Humanitarian experts consider it the worst war crime committed during the Sudanese civil war, characterized by mass atrocities and ethnic cleansing.
+The Yale School of Public Health's Humanitarian Research Lab (HRL) estimated that following the initial 26 October massacre, the "250,000 remaining civilians [had] been killed by RSF, died, been displaced, or persist[ed] in hiding".

-As of 14 November 2025, a communications blackout in the city is limiting information and the massacre is continuing.
-Yale School of Public Health's Humanitarian Research Lab (HRL) have estimated that the figures of those killed are "undercounted" and Sky News claimed that analysts estimate "tens of thousands" of individuals killed.
+In November 2025, a communications blackout in the city was still limiting information.
+The Yale HRL estimated that the figures of those killed are "undercounted" and Sky News claimed that analysts estimate "tens of thousands" of individuals killed.
 El Fasher's Resistance Committee stated that many of those living in El Fasher's core were killed.

 The speed and intensity of the killings in the immediate aftermath of the fall of El Fasher has been compared to the first 24 hours of the Rwandan genocide.
-According to Sudanese journalist and author Nesrine Malik, "The RSF of today is the Janjaweed of yesteryear, except this time armed to the teeth, supported by powerful external allies, and with a renewed appetite to purge once more non-Arab populations it has been hostile to for decades".
-On 16 November 2025, Sudan researcher Eric Reeves described the RSF as a "genocidal militia force" and the massacre as a "genocidal slaughter".
+According to Sudanese journalist and author Nesrine Malik:"The RSF of today is the Janjaweed of yesteryear, except this time armed to the teeth, supported by powerful external allies, and with a renewed appetite to purge once more non-Arab populations it has been hostile to for decades."On 16 November 2025, Sudan researcher Eric Reeves described the RSF as a "genocidal militia force" and the massacre as a "genocidal slaughter".
+A United Nations fact-finding mission also reported in 2026 that the massacre showed "the hallmarks of genocide".

 Background

-El Fasher is a city that serves as the capital of the North Darfur state of Sudan.
+El Fasher is the capital of the North Darfur state of Sudan.
 Due to refugees from various conflicts, notably the War in Darfur, the population of the city has varied.
 In 2001 the city had a population of approximately 178,500 people.
 By 2009 it was estimated at 500,000.

 Since 2023, a civil war has been raging across Sudan.
 It began as a result of a power struggle between the Sudanese Armed Forces (SAF), led by Abdel Fattah al-Burhan, and the paramilitary Rapid Support Forces (RSF), led by Muhammad Dagalo, better known by the mononym Hemedti.
 The RSF was created by Sudanese president Omar al-Bashir in 2013, formed from existing Janjaweed militias in Darfur, a region of western Sudan.
 The Janjaweed were a major perpetrator of the Darfur genocide against the Fur, Masalit, and Zaghawa ethnic groups.